NJIT-WIS/project-management-github-activity/README.md

 3. How to make a pull request.
 [1]
 4. How to make instances using Oracle Cloud.
 [1]
 5. Setting up and using Docker.
 [1]
+6. How to use version control systems like Git to manage and collaborate on code [1]

 #### Things we don't understand
 1. How git stash works [1]